rashmisinha07/aws_restart/README.md

 ![image](https://github.com/rashmisinha07/aws_restart/assets/62481476/7b66c19a-5e14-4068-a441-d3ae54a5e94a)

 In the preceding diagram, I can access the AWS Cloud through an SSH connection.
 Within the AWS Cloud, a virtual private cloud (VPC) with a Red Hat EC2 instance is configured with the AWS CLI.
 IAM is configured, and I used the AWS CLI to interact with IAM.

-#Connect to the Red Hat EC2 instance by using SSH
+# Connect to the Red Hat EC2 instance by using SSH

- I log in to an existing EC2 instance.
+ I loged in to an existing EC2 instance.

  ![image](https://github.com/rashmisinha07/aws_restart/assets/62481476/f4b677f8-76c3-427e-aca3-a602fdccd025)

  ![image](https://github.com/rashmisinha07/aws_restart/assets/62481476/80c5c88d-6846-4f19-8e33-f7f3b7ebb03b)